Azure/azure-dev/cli/azd/docs/environment-with-hooks.md

 ### Self environment injection

-In case you want to be able to *manually run* the `script` from a hook and without using azd, but you still want to read azd environment.
+In case you want to *manually run* the `script` from a hook without using azd, your script will need to read and load azd environment.

 You might want to allow customers to manually run the scripts in case the hook failed when it was invoked by azd.
-For example, as a troubleshooting guide, you might be telling folks which script to run to correct missing settings or repair application components.
+For example, as a troubleshooting guide, you might tell which script to run to correct missing settings or repair application components.
 For such cases, consider asking customers to use `azd hooks run <hook name>` as a way to make it simpler for customers and still delegating the environment injection to azd.

-But, if you still want to allow the manual invocation, you will need to teach your script how to pull pull the environment values from azd by calling and parsing the output of `azd env get-values`.
+But, if you still want to allow the manual invocation without `azd hooks` command, you will need to teach your script how to pull the environment values from azd by calling and parsing the output of `azd env get-values`.
 Below are 2 strategies you can implement on your script.

 #### Use script scoped variables